Errigal Ciaran beat Carrickmore in Tyrone decider

 Errigal Ciaran clinched their eighth Tyrone Football title and first triumph since 2012 as they defeated old rivals Carrickmore 2-11 to 1-12 at Omagh.

-Carrickmore led 0-3 to 0-2 but Errigal Ciaran took control to lead 1-8 to 0-4 at half-time as Padraig McGirr netted seconds before the interval.
+Carrickmore led 0-3 to 0-2 but Errigal Ciaran took control to move 1-8 to 0-4 up by half-time as Padraig McGirr netted seconds before the interval.

 Martin Penrose's goal helped cut the margin to two before Joe Oguz's strike put five between the sides again.